Denise LaSalle: Career

 She sat in with R&B musicians and wrote songs, influenced by country music as well as the blues.
 Around 1963, while she was working as barmaid at the Mix's Lounge, she met Billy "The Kid" Emerson, who at that time was working for Chess Records.
 This resulted in a one year recording contract with Chess; however, no recording sessions were done.
 Later on Emerson started his own label, Tarpon, and in 1967 he recorded LaSalle on his label.
 The single, "A Love Reputation", was a modest regional hit.

 She established an independent production company, Crajon, with her then husband Bill Jones.
 Her song "Trapped By a Thing Called Love" (1971) was released on Detroit-based Westbound Records.
 This reached #1 on the national R&B chart and #13 on the Billboard Hot 100 chart.
 The song ranked at #85 on the 1971 year-end chart.
 A RIAA gold disc award was made on November 30, 1971 for a million sales.
 Reviewing her 1972 debut album of the same name, Robert Christgau wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981): "LaSalle seems to be a songwriter first and a singer second, which may be why there's a certain professional anonymity about her unusual moods.
 But the voice is there—sensual, warm, even wise, ideal for [producer] Willie Mitchell's meditative Memphis funk.
 And because she's a pretty good songwriter, just about every one of these twelve tracks offers its professional pleasures."

 She also wrote successful follow-ups, "Now Run and Tell That" and "Man Sized Job", which made #3 and number 4 in the R&B top ten and also charted in the Hot 100.
 Her early hits were recorded at the Hi recording studios in Memphis, operated by Mitchell, using the best southern session players.
 She continued to have hits and made three albums on the Westbound label.

 In 1976, she moved to Jackson, Tennessee and signed a contract with ABC Records.
 On ABC she had another hit, "Love Me Right" (#10 R&B, #80 pop).
 ABC was taken over by MCA, and LaSalle made three albums for MCA.
-Her 1979 album include "Do Ya Think I'm Sexy" and she released "I'm So Hot" album in 1980.
+Her 1979 album, "Unwrapped" included a cover of Rod Stewart's "Do Ya Think I'm Sexy".
+In 1980, she released the "I'm So Hot" album which included another hit song she wrote, "Try My Love", which enjoyed considerable disco/dance club play in 1980.
 Super Wolf recorded rap song "Super Wolf Can Do It" also.
 She continued to perform live and to produce.
 Her co-penned song "Married, But Not to Each Other" was included on the 1979 compilation album The Best of Barbara Mandrell.